ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 These two maps capture all the relevant information about the injection.
 <br>
 <br>

+///SAY SOMETHING ABOUT THE 1-1 NATURE OF THE MAPS!!!

 Recall our dangling edge condition: For these maps to represent a proper injection the arrows of the injected graph have to stay attached to their source and target vertices.
 Clearly these maps must be coordinated in some way to prevent breakage.
 What conditions must be true in order to ensure that a graph doesn't come apart on entry?